matteeyah/respondo/docs/tickets.md

 If you aren't a member of a certain brand, you can respond to related tickets from your personal account.

-You will only be able to respond on the social network that is currently authenticated in your `User settings`.
+You can only respond on the social network that is currently authenticated in your `User settings`.

 ### Brand account

-If you are a member of a certain brand, you will be able to respond to related tickets and responses will be sent from the brand's social network handle.
+If you are a member of a certain brand, you can respond to related tickets.
+Responses are sent from the brand's social network handle.

-You will also be able to solve tickets.
+You can also solve tickets.

 ## Solving tickets

 Every user of the related brand can mark tickets as solved.
-If somebody continues the discussion on the ticket after that, it will be automatically moved to `Open tickets`.
+If somebody continues the discussion on the ticket after that, it is automatically moved to `Open tickets`.

 ## Webhook Integrations